How to connect AI to an Atoti cube

 * No vendor lock-in

-* On‑prem, cloud, or custom LLM flexibility
+* Flexibility to run on-premises, in the cloud, or with a custom LLM

 * Full control over data privacy and model selection